 Practice extreme care when ordering beef dishes.
 Tomato or tomato products are often used to heighten the flavor of sauces or gravies in these meals.

 In Italian restaurants, order garlic and white wine sauce or Alfredo on any dishes that normally have tomato sauce on them.
 To eat pasta sauce at home that tastes like tomato sauce, try a mild pepper sauce.
 I especially like to use this type of sauce when making cabbage roll-ups with ground beef.
 I just dilute the sauce with a little bit of water to slightly thin it.

 In place of salsa, mash up avocado and add a bit of salt to use as a tortilla chip dip.

-Be careful in eating anything red that you didn't prepare yourself!
+Be careful when eating anything red that you didn't prepare yourself!

 Questions & Answers